 Alternative to the Official Pyramids Light Show

 We chose not to buy tickets to the official light show after being underwhelmed by the story narration at the Temple of Philae in Aswan’s version of the night show.
-Instead, we watched from a nearby rooftop which meant there was no entrance ticket fee required (that saved us 300 Egyptian pounds, or about US $19, per person).
-Better yet, it also meant we were free to move around to take photos from different angles and to leave if we tired of the story.
+Instead, we watched from a nearby rooftop which meant there was no entrance ticket fee required.
+Better yet, it also meant we were free to move around to take photos from different angles or to leave if we tired of the story.

 If the idea of watching from a rooftop is appealing to you, you can choose from finding a hotel rooftop (access is typically reserved for guests only) or a restaurant rooftop.

 Restaurants with Rooftop Views of the Sound and Light Show